milesian/system-diagrams/README.md

 ```

 ## visualising graphs
-You need to send your sequence to this entrypoint ```http://localhost:8011/publish-graph``` following [cpettitt/dagre-d3](https://github.com/cpettitt/dagre-d3) data format.
+You need to send your data graph to this entrypoint ```http://localhost:8011/publish-graph``` following [cpettitt/dagre-d3](https://github.com/cpettitt/dagre-d3) data format.

 Example using curl:
 ```